 Has anything changed?
 A dog’s tummy is a sensitive place.
-It will adapt to new food.
-If there is more waste to get rid of, or less, the poop patterns will change.
-There will be more or less poop.
+It will adapt to a new food.
+If there is more waste to get rid of, or less, the cockapoo poo patterns will change.
+There will be more or less poo.
 It will usually be a temporary thing and a new routine will become the norm.

 If you move home, or completely change your dog’s environment, it will obviously have an effect.
 Also think about how other changes to the environment may change things for your dog.
 Renovations?
 Work on your house?
 Rearranging your furniture and changing the layout of your rooms?
 All can affect your dog.
 Essentially, they are creatures of habit and love routine.
 Any change can trigger a reaction.

 Have you added a new pet, a different animal or a baby to your household?
 Everyone needs to adapt to a new face.
 Tummy’s can be upset.